Miss and Mister Supranational Myanmar

 Miss and Mister Supranational Myanmar also known as Miss and Mister Burma Supranational is a national pageant to select Myanmar's representative to the Miss Supranational and Mister Supranational pageant.
 This pageant is unrelated to the Miss Universe Myanmar, Miss International Myanmar, Miss World Myanmar or Miss Golden Land Myanmar national contests.

 History

-Former, Miss Golden Land Myanmar Organization has been responsible for selecting the representatives of Myanmar for Miss Supranational international pageants from 2013 to 2019.
-At the time, Miss Golden Land Myanmar was a generic title used to refer to Myanmar representatives to Miss Supranational.
+The Miss Golden Land Myanmar Organization selected Myanmar’s representatives for the Miss Supranational international pageant from 2013 to 2019, during which Miss Golden Land Myanmar served as the national title for Myanmar’s delegates.